nineinchnick/trino/docs/src/main/sphinx/develop/connectors.rst

   to loop indefinitely.

 Otherwise, these methods return a result object containing a new table handle.

+Each of these methods receives the table handle created thus far, and can add additional push down information to it by returning a new table handle created from the old one.

 The new table handle represents the virtual table derived from applying the operation (filter, project, limit, etc.) to the table produced by the table